ssanchezor/GNN-RS/README.md

 ## 8. Acknowledgements <a name="8-acknowledgements"></a>

-We would like to thank all the teachers from the Prostgraduate Course on Artificial Intelligence with Deep Learning, in particular to our advisor Paula Gómez, for all the materials and advise provided.
+We would like to thank all the teachers from the Prostgraduate Course on Artificial Intelligence with Deep Learning.
+In particular, a special thanks to our advisor Paula Gómez, for all the materials and advise provided during the project development.

-It is also fair to mention and appreciate the amount of articles and code available through the Internet, shared knowledge is the best way to progress.
+Also, it is worth mentioning the great help from the Deep Learning community sharing its knowledge with the huge amount of articles and code available through the Internet, from which we have been inspired to make the project.

-Finally, we would also thanks our families for its patient and support during this months.

-It has been a hard but amazing journey.
+Finally, we would also thanks our families for its patience and support during this months.
+It has been a hard but an amazing journey.